Thermal Area Law for Lattice Bosons: Introduction

-It is expected that in typical quantum many-body systems with translation-invariant short-ranged interactions the entanglement entropy of the ground state satisfies an \textit{area law} --- meaning that it is bounded by a constant times the boundary surface area of $A$ (as opposed to the trivial bound which would entail the volume of $A$).
+In quantum many-body systems with translation-invariant short-ranged interactions the entanglement entropy of the ground state typically satisfies an \textit{area law} -- meaning that it is bounded by a constant times the boundary surface area of $A$ (as opposed to the trivial bound which would entail the volume of $A$).
 The area law captures our physical intuition that correlations are concentrated on short distances and therefore only occur across the boundary cut.
-It is extremely useful in practice as it severely restricts the admissible many-body states for approximating ground states (i.e., quantum matter) and can thus serve to overcome the notorious \textit{curse of dimensionality} through the famous density matrix renormalization group (DMRG) numerical algorithm \cite{white1993density} and its higher-dimensional extensions \cite{dmrg_higher1,dmrg_higher3,dmrg_higher2}.
+It is extremely useful in practice as it severely restricts the admissible many-body states for approximating ground states (i.e., quantum matter) and can thus serve to overcome the notorious \textit{curse of dimensionality} through the famous density matrix renormalization group (DMRG) numerical algorithm \cite{white1993density,dmrg_higher1,dmrg_higher3,dmrg_higher2}.
 The connection is clearest for 1D lattice systems, where a state satisfies an area law if and only if it is representable as a matrix product state (MPS) with fixed bond dimension independent of the system size \cite{dalzell2019locally,verstraete2006matrix}.
 For detailed reviews also covering the higher-dimensional situation, see \cite{eisert2010colloquium,ge2016area}.